voxpupuli/puppet-cassandra/README.md

 The full path to the OpsCenter configuration file.
 Default value '/etc/opscenter/opscenterd.conf'

+##### `config_purge`
+Whether to remove cluster configurations that are not controlled by this puppet module.
+Valid values are true or false.
+Default value false

 ##### `definitions_auto_update`
 This sets the auto_update setting in the definitions section of the OpsCenter configuration file.
 See